Creckeryop/NOBORU/README.md

 ## FAQ
 - **I've found a bug that ...**
     - You can create issue [here](https://github.com/Creckeryop/NOBORU/issues), give a screenshot with error or error file
+- **Catalog is empty / All manga has no chapters / All chapters has no images**
+    - First of all check if your catalog version isn't outdated.
+To make sure if it's last version refresh all catalogs sometimes.
+If new version of catalog was installed, app will notify you with 'Updated' message on catalog.
+If that doesn't work, you can write on my email: didager@yandex.ru (please tell me every detail you can, what's catalog, what's manga, what's chapter, what's page).
+Also you can create issue [here](https://github.com/Creckeryop/NOBORU-parsers/issues)
 - **How to open debug console?**
     - DPAD_LEFT + START
 - **How to download chapters in background?**